 Anti-pollution stickers are now required for all British-registered vehicles driving in Paris.
 Find out how they work, how to get one and how they affect your plans to drive cars, motorhomes and other vehicles in in the French capital.

-British drivers heading to Paris now have to display an anti-pollution sticker in their vehicle – with cars first-registered before 1997 banned from the French capital’s streets between 8am and 8pm Monday to Friday.
+British drivers heading to Paris now have to display an anti-pollution sticker in their vehicle – with petrol cars, vans and motorhomes first-registered before 1997 and diesels prior to 2001 banned from the French capital’s streets between 8am and 8pm Monday to Friday.